Steering Autoregressive Music Generation with Recursive Feature Machines: Related Work

 \subsection{Controllable Music and Audio Generation}

-We focus particularly on text-to-music (TTM) generation that relies on neural audio codecs and autoregressive sequence models in architectures like \textsc{MusicGen}, \textsc{MusicLM}, and \textsc{Jukebox} \citep{copet2024musicgen, défossez2022encodec, agostinelli2023musiclm, dhariwal2020jukebox, yuan2025yue, lyriateam2025livemusicmodels}.
+We focus particularly on text-to-music (TTM) generation that relies on neural audio codecs and autoregressive sequence models in architectures like \textsc{MusicGen}, \textsc{MusicLM}, and \textsc{Jukebox} \citep{copet2024musicgen, defossez2022encodec, agostinelli2023musiclm, dhariwal2020jukebox, yuan2025yue, lyriateam2025livemusicmodels}.
 Additionally, a number of controllable TTM systems exist in the parallel diffusion domain \citep{Novack2024Ditto, Novack2024DITTO2DD, Wu2023MusicCM, nistal2024diff, nistal2024improving}.
 Most existing controllable methods for AR focus on multi-modal controls (e.g.~video) \citep{kim2025video} or common musical controls like piano rolls \citep{lin2024arrange}.
-These approaches, while generally performant, still require reasonably compute-heavy finetuning runs and thus necessitate changing the base model, potentially breaking its core generative capabilities if the finetuning data is ill-chosen.
+These approaches, while generally performant, still require reasonably compute-heavy finetuning runs and thus necessitate changing the base model; even parameter-efficient fine-tuning methods \citep{Wu2023MusicCM, lin2024arrange, baker2025lilac} require 10s to 100s of GPU hours for each control added.
+Additionally, prior methods risk breaking the core generative capabilities of the models, especially if the finetuning data is ill-chosen.